bit-mancer/arduino-cooperative-multitasking/README.md

 One fiber (the "main" or "original" fiber) will run the Arduino `loop()` function, and each new loop you create will be run by a new fiber; if you create two new loops then you will have three fibers in total.

 Each fiber (and thus loop you write) must periodically and explicitly yield in order to allow other fibers to run.
 All fibers must ultimately yield to allow the forward progression of your application.
-See the [Examples](#examples) for what it means to "yield," and see [Call order](#call-order) for a more detailed description of how fibers run your loops.
+See the [Examples](#examples) for what it means to "yield," and see [Call Order](#call-order) for a more detailed description of how fibers run your loops.

 This library is targeting single-core processors, which means that only one fiber (and thus, loop) can execute at any given time.